toshas/torch-fidelity/README.md

 ### Pro

-Efficient computation of ISC and PPL for `input1`, and FID, KID, PRC (Precision & Recall) between a generative model stored in
-`~/generator.onnx` and CIFAR-10 training split:
+Efficient computation of ISC and PPL for `input1`, and FID, KID, PRC between a generative model stored in `~/generator.onnx` and CIFAR-10 training split:
 ```shell script
 > fidelity \
   --gpu 0 \